[Edited 11/29/2025]

 good Roman people?
 I’ll tell you why, say some Romans.

 It’s the Christians.
-The gods have
+The

 abandoned us because we have